Power of Paanch: Plot

-In prom proposal day Baggu meets with a new student Zain, Ali gets jealous of Baggu and Zain.
-The elements doing their training but they can't able coordinate with each other.
-Meanwhile, Tanu gets to know about Tanya's real identity, Kai uses his powers and transform Tanya into Tabu, Tanu gets angry on Tabu.
-Tanu tells that Tabu killed that girl named Poonam mishra that night that force to leave Tabu from Panchgiri.
+On prom proposal day, Baggu meets a new student, Zain, and Ali gets jealous of Baggu and Zain.
+The elements are doing their training but they can't coordinate with each other.
+Meanwhile, Tanu gets to know about Tanya's real identity, Kai uses his powers and transforms Tanya into Tabu, and Tanu gets angry at Tabu.
+Tanu tells that Tabu killed a girl named Poonam Mishra that night, which forced Tabu to leave Panchgiri.
 Bela, Ranveer and Karan clash over trust and secrets.
-Kai returns to the High crest but doing plan to protest against the college selling.
+Kai returns to High Crest but plans to protest against the college selling.

-While planning about the protest while he got a box belongs to his grandfather, Kai's grandmother told him about the box and his grandfather.
-Tabu comes to his house to meet with her mother and to take important documents of her father, while Ranveer confesses to Bela that he has feelings for her, Bela gets worried what should she do now.
-Finally Bela breaks her relationship with Karan for Ranveer and Bela and Karan have an emotional conversation, Karan gets angry on Bela's decision.
-While Ranveer came back to take his charger from the training spot while he sees Tabu there that she is searching something by this Ranveer suspects Tabu, but after Bela gets to know about this she gets angry with Ranveer meanwhile Payel, Ahaan and, Myra plans to take down the elements.
-Bela, Ranveer, Ali and Baggu get fight with each other while kartik slams them and told that the danger has comed.
-While Kai gets shock to see Adeeba and Ahaan conversation with each other Kai tries to call Baggu but he fails when he gets senseless he see that Payal kidnapped him.
+While planning the protest, he gets a box belonging to his grandfather; Kai's grandmother tells him about the box and his grandfather.
+Tabu comes to her house to meet her mother and to take important documents of her father.
+While Ranveer confesses to Bela that he has feelings for her, Bela gets worried about what she should do now.
+Finally, Bela breaks her relationship with Karan for Ranveer, and Bela and Karan have an emotional conversation; Karan gets angry at Bela's decision.
+While Ranveer comes back to take his charger from the training spot, he sees Tabu there searching for something; because of this, Ranveer suspects Tabu, but after Bela gets to know about this, she gets angry with Ranveer.
+Meanwhile, Payal, Ahaan, and Myra plan to take down the elements.
+Bela, Ranveer, Ali and Baggu fight with each other while Kartik stops them and tells them that danger has come.
+While Kai gets a shock to see Adeeba and Ahaan's conversation with each other, Kai tries to call Baggu but he fails; when he becomes senseless, he sees that Payal kidnapped him.

-Bela Ranveer Ali Baggu and their family members get tensed not not finding Kai while the elements have to get ready for the fight.
-Bela Ranveer Ali Baggu arrived in the prom night while searching for Kai meanwhile Payel Chauhan arrived while the students starts to protest against her.
-Ahaan rings the fire alarm of the college all the students get out from there.
-The elements attack Payel and Ahaan.
+Bela, Ranveer, Ali, Baggu and their family members get tense not finding Kai while the elements have to get ready for the fight.
+Bela, Ranveer, Ali, Baggu arrive at the prom night while searching for Kai, meanwhile Payal Chauhan arrives while the students start to protest against her.
+Ahaan rings the fire alarm of the college; all the students get out of there.
+The elements attack Payal and Ahaan.